TangoJ-Labs/Harvey/README.md

 Harveytown brings together volunteers and homeowners needing repairs:
 * Volunteers can create a profile and specify their skill levels for various repair work.
-* Homeowners add their home with photos of the repair damage.
+* Homeowners add their home with photos of the damaged areas.
 * Harveytown highlights which homes need repairs matching a volunteer's skill set, and provides a Facebook link to contact the homeowner to schedule repair times.

 ### Disaster relief takes a community!